Endometriosis

 What is endometriosis?

-Endometriosis is a disorder that results when your endometrium, or uterine tissue, starts growing outside of the uterus.
-Tissue develops on your fallopian tubes, ovaries, and throughout your pelvis.
-This tissue continues to function normally, thickening and breaking down each month during your menstrual cycle, but doesn’t have anywhere to exit your body.
+Endometriosis is a disorder that results when your endometrium, or uterine lining tissue, starts growing outside of the uterus.
+The abnormal tissue can spread to fallopian tubes, ovaries, bladder, bowel and other organs in the pelvis and even further.
+This tissue continues to function normally, thickening and breaking down each month during your menstrual cycle, but doesn’t have anywhere to exit and causes inflammation and scarring.

-Trapped tissue causes irritation and inflammation in the pelvic and surrounding tissues and can even affect your organs.
+The trapped tissue and bleeding causes worsening irritation and inflammation in the pelvic and surrounding tissues and can even affect your other organs.

 What are the symptoms of endometriosis?

 Endometriosis causes pain that can range from mild and irregular to constant and intense.
-Other common symptoms of endometriosis may include pain during sex or bowel movements and heavy bleeding during your period.
+Other common symptoms of endometriosis may include pain during sex, urination or bowel movements and worsening pain during your period and ovulation time.

-If left untreated, you can also experience difficulties getting pregnant due to excess tissue growth.
-You may also increase your risk for ovarian cancer.
+If left untreated, you can also experience difficulties becoming pregnant due to endometriosis related scarring internally.
+Your risk for ovarian cancer is higher as well.

-Because the symptoms of endometriosis are similar to other health conditions, it’s important to get a diagnosis as soon as possible.
+Because the symptoms of endometriosis can be confused with other health conditions, and because it gets worse over time, it’s important to get a diagnosis as soon as possible.

 How is endometriosis diagnosed?

-To confirm your pain is the result of endometriosis, your Swor Women’s Care provider performs a comprehensive pelvic examination, feeling for abnormalities on your reproductive organs.
-You may also need an ultrasound to get a better view of your endometrial tissue.
+To confirm your pain or problem is the result of endometriosis, your Swor Women’s Care OBGYN specialist listens carefully to your history and then completes a comprehensive general and pelvic examination, feeling for abnormalities in and around your reproductive organs.
+We would also advise a real-time clinician-performed vaginal ultrasound to get a complete internal view of your pelvic and surrounding organs, and look for obvious or not-so obvious signs of endometriosis.

 What treatment options are available for endometriosis?

 Initially, your provider may recommend over-the-counter pain and anti-inflammatory medications to relieve symptoms of endometriosis.
-They may also recommend birth control or hormone therapy to slow the growth of endometrial tissue.
+We also advise modifications in diet and activities to help.
+We may also recommend birth control or hormone therapy such as progestins or new targeted drug treatments to slow the growth of endometrial tissue.
+We participate in clinical research trials that may offer the latest treatment options not available to everyone.

-If these therapies don’t work or you can’t tolerate hormones, Dr. Swor performs minimally invasive surgery to remove excess endometrial tissue through small incisions.
-In more advanced cases of endometriosis, Dr. Swor may recommend a hysterectomy to remove the uterus and prevent excess tissue growth.
-He only recommends this option if you’re done having children or if other treatment options aren’t working for you.
+If these therapies don’t work or you can’t tolerate hormones or targeted drug treatment, our OBGYN specialist surgeons offer various minimally invasive surgery options to remove excess endometrial tissue through small incisions.
+In more advanced cases of endometriosis, we may recommend a minimally-invasive hysterectomy option to remove the uterus and any diseased tissues.
+If future child-bearing is desired, we always suggest options to try and protect and improve fertility.

-Find out more about available services for diagnosing and treating endometriosis by scheduling a consultation today at Swor Women’s Care online or by phone.
+Find out more about available services for diagnosing and treating endometriosis by scheduling a consultation at Swor Women’s Care.